JustinLove/flow-dj/work/notes.md

 ## Todo

+- draw curve to evaulate if scale is right
 - reinforce rows on center/right
 - rethink/remove distribution graph
 - back from select music should not exit to title